-At a Hills Country Club dinner event, where you were supposed to mingle with other members, a fellow next to me asked me who I supported for president.
+In 2016, at a Hills Country Club dinner where you were supposed to mingle with other members, a fellow next to me asked me who I supported for president.
 When I told him Hillary, he fumed until he almost exploded, then seethed viciously that she was a C-word and a lesbian.
 Shocked at his anger, I murmured flippantly, “Oh, you just don’t know her the way I do.”
 Then he got up and left.
 So much for making friends.

-Not long ago, I went to the club with girlfriends to celebrate my recovery from knee surgery.
-On the way in, I walked past a large group of gray-headed biddies who call themselves "the Mafia," because they try to control most of what happens in Lakeway.
+Far more recently, I went to the club with what girlfriends I had left to celebrate my recovery from knee surgery.
+On the way in, I walked past a group of gray-headed biddies who call themselves "the Mafia" because they think they control most of what happens in Lakeway.

 As I walked by, one muttered loudly, "Is that ...?"
-Another said snidely, "It sure is," and then they shook their addled heads as though I didn't have the right to be there for dinner.
+Another said snidely, "It sure is," and then they shook their addled heads as though I didn't have the right to be at my own club for dinner.

 "Us Christians will fall in and disappear . . ."

-I used to dread voting in primary elections in Lakeway because you had to identify in front of other voters which party’s primary you were voting in.
+I used to dread voting in primary elections in Lakeway because you had to identify which party’s primary you were voting in.
 One time, after I picked up a blue (Democrat) sample ballot, the group behind us started directing loud insults my way.

 One fellow said something like, "There used to be only about 10 percent of ’em [meaning 'Democrats'] out here, but now it's something like 20 percent.
 I tell ya, the liberals and Muslims are going to dig ditches around our voting booths so us Christian Republicans will fall in and disappear before we can vote."

-If my husband were not there to keep me calm, I would have given that guy a piece of my too-vocal mind.
-But this type of harassment is common at the polls in Lakeway.
-A politically active Lakeway friend told me recently that a former Lakeway mayor was walking up and down this year's early voter line, literally telling people how to vote on certain issues.
+If my husband were not there to keep me calm, I would have given that guy a piece of my mind.
+But this type of harassment continues at the polls in Lakeway.
+A politically active Lakeway friend told me recently that a former Lakeway mayor was walking up and down the early voter line in 2020, literally telling people how to vote on certain city issues.
 (His ballot is not the blue one.)